This article is brought to you by Destination Gettysburg.

 Dinner: Fidler & Co.

-For dinner, head to Fidler and Co. in Biglerville.
-I’ve eaten at many small town restaurants in Pennsylvania, but few have impressed me as much as this spot.
+For dinner, head to Fidler and Co. in Biglerville. (**Note Fidler & Co has closed permanently but this has been left for posterity) I’ve eaten at many small town restaurants in Pennsylvania, but few have impressed me as much as this spot.
 Billing itself as a craft kitchen, Fidler & Co. creates food that focuses on what’s in season in the surrounding farm land.
 The quality of Chef Josh Fidler’s food seems like it should be winning awards in a large city, instead of being tucked into a tranquil corner of Adams County.

 Trust me, a meal here is worth the trip to Gettysburg on its own.